minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 analyze distinct roll-call votes and a rather restricted policy setting
 @kang2015 @stratmann-1991[p.607] @chappell.

-Moreover, Stratmann criticizes that most studies done in the field lack a convincing identification strategy to determine the causal relationship between legislative voting behavior and campaign contributions.
-One significant problem is from the possibility of reverse causation, "meaning that while contributions have an impact on roll call votes, it is also possible that legislators who cast roll call votes which are favorable to interest groups receive contributions from these groups" @stratmann-2017[p.14].Common criticism in the field is attributed not only to studies whose analysis does not focus on a specific legislation or account for reverse causality, but also those who do not control for individual counties and geographical areas @stratmann-2005[p.142] @griers.
+Moreover, #cite(<stratmann-2002>, form: "prose") criticizes that most studies done in the field lack a convincing identification strategy to determine the causal relationship between legislative voting behavior and campaign contributions.
+One significant problem is from the possibility of reverse causation, "meaning that while contributions have an impact on roll call votes, it is also possible that legislators who cast roll call votes which are favorable to interest groups receive contributions from these groups"
-Moreover, only by looking at repeated votes and thus changes in voting behavior, a link can be determined between contribution and voting
+@stratmann-2017[p.14].
+Common criticism in the field is attributed not only to studies whose analysis does not focus on a specific legislation or account for reverse causality, but also those who do not control for individual counties and geographical areas @stratmann-2005[p.142] @griers.
+Moreover, only by looking at repeated votes and thus changes in voting behavior, a link can be determined between contribution and voting @stratmann-2005[pp.143-144] @stratmann-2002.
-@stratmann-2005[pp.143-144] @stratmann-2002.
 Considering a closer time-frame for contribution has also proven to increase plausibility @stratmann-1995.

-Given the extensive research done on money in politics, and the (causal) relationship between campaign contributions and roll-call voting behavior, this paper will aim to take the above stated specifications to analyze a causal relationship between campaign contributions and roll-call votes in the
+Given the extensive research done on money in politics, and the causal relationship between campaign contributions and roll-call voting behavior, this paper will aim to take the above stated specifications to analyze a causal relationship between campaign contributions and roll-call votes in the